apnadkarni/blt/doc/combotree.rst

     The mouse pointer is not over the entry.

 *pathName* **index** *entryName*
-  Returns the index of *entryName*. *Item* may be a label, index, or tag, but may not represent more than one menu item.
+  Returns the index of *entryName*. *EntryName* may be a label, index, or tag, but may not represent more than one menu item.
 If the entry does not exist, "-1" is returned.